Professor of Marine Ecology and Aquaculture, Leader – Aquaculture Biotechnology Research Group

 - Marine Ecology

-- Aquaculture – biology and ecology of cultured species, production, health and nutrition, feed development, re-circulating systems, water quality and waste management.
-Special interest in mussel ecology and aquaculture (largest aquaculture industry in New Zealand).
+Aquaculture – biology and ecology of cultured species, production, nutrition and probiotics, health and immunology, reproduction and larval development, feed development, re-circulating systems, water quality and waste management.
+Special interest in shellfish (i.e., mussels, oysters, abalone, clams, scallops) ecology and aquaculture.

-- Estuarine/Rocky Shore Ecology – biodiversity, larval dispersal and transport, nutrient cycling, food webs, trophic interactions, shellfish reseeding.
-Special interests in community/ecosystem dynamics, and species-habitat ecology in New Zealand and Fiji.
+Estuarine/Rocky Shore Ecology – biodiversity, larval dispersal and transport, nutrient cycling, food webs, trophic interactions, shellfish reseeding.
+Special interests in community/ecosystem dynamics, and species-habitat ecology.

 - Probiotics to improve shellfish nutrition and health

-- Selective breeding - biochemical and genetic analyses
+- Selective breeding - molecular and genetic analyses

-- Neurobiology and chemical receptors of invertebrates larvae
+- Neurobiology and chemical receptors of invertebrate larvae

 - Hatchery production of marine invertebrate larvae, such as mussels, clams, abalone, scallops and other species of commercial importance